Richard Darbyshire: Career

 In 1990, while the band was recording their third full-length album, artistic differences between EMI (who had bought Chrysalis Records) and Darbyshire resulted in the split of the band before the album was completed.

 In 1991, he sang "I Love a Lady" with Bandzilla, a big band created and led by composer-arranger Richard Niles (then-husband of Tessa Niles, with whom Darbyshire had previously worked).
-His performance can be heard on Richard Niles' website.

 His debut solo effort, How Many Angels was released in 1994.
 Singer Lisa Stansfield co-wrote two of the songs, "This I Swear" and "Tell Him No", and sang backing vocals on the album.
 How Many Angels also featured songs originally written for Living in a Box's third album, and new songs written by Darbyshire and Frank Musker.
 The album would be re-released in two different forms: Love Will Provide (1999) and This I Swear (20 tracks special edition) (2009), each including B-sides and new tracks.

-Darbyshire then continued to write and produce songs with and for other artists, particularly Lisa Stansfield, but also Mike Francis, Frank Musker, Richard Niles, James Last, Monica Naranjo, Level 42 and Jennifer Rush, amongst others.
+Darbyshire then continued to write and produce songs with and for other artists, particularly Lisa Stansfield, but also Mike Francis, Frank Musker, Richard Niles, James Last, Monica Naranjo, Level 42, and Jennifer Rush.

 In 2004, Darbyshire won first prize at the USA Songwriting Competition in the R&B category.

+Personal life and death

-More recently, he opened several songwriting workshops in London, to give writing lessons to young artists, such as Max Tuohy.
-He works closely with vocalist, wife and vocal coach Sonia Jones.
+Darbyshire opened several songwriting workshops in London, to give writing lessons to young artists.

+Darbyshire died on 10 November 2025, at the age of 65.
+He is survived by his wife, singer/vocal coach Sonia Jones.